mahammedzkhan/comicbookangular/README.md

 Project is using Bootstrap for the grid/styling.

+Used localstorage to save API calls to avoid reaching API limit(calls get saved for 60 minutes).

 ## Build & development

 Run `grunt` for building and `grunt serve` for preview.